-9. Delegation
+Delegation

-In appropriate cases, the Principal may delegate the complaint to a member of the [Senior Leadership Team] to deal with in accordance with the procedure outlined above.
+In appropriate cases, the Principal may delegate the complaint to a member of the Senior Leadership Team to deal with in accordance with the procedure outlined above.

-Stage 3: Review by the Chair of Governors
+Stage 3: Review by the Chair of the SSC or Hub Governance Board

-10. Notification
+Notification

-If the Complainant is unsatisfied with the outcome of the complaint under Stage2 of this Complaints Policy, the Complainant may write to the Clerk to the Governors asking for the complaint to be reviewed by the Chair of Governors, within five school days of receiving the letter confirming the outcome following Stage 2.
+If the Complainant is unsatisfied with the outcome of the complaint under Stage2 of this Complaints Policy, the Complainant may write to the Clerk to the the SSC or Hub Governance Board asking for the complaint to be reviewed by the Chair of the SSC or Hub Governance Board, within five school days of receiving the letter confirming the outcome following Stage 2.